mproos/mproos.github.io/other.md

 ## Ongoing things

+### Twinning consortium MEDAL

+Very happy that we managed to secure funding from the EU Twinning measure for the MEDAL (Methodological Excellence in Data-Driven Approaches to Linguistics) consoritum: a combined effort between University of Tartu, Radboud University, Max Planck Institute for Psycholinguistics, and University of Birmingham.
+I was a part of the grant-writing team, the project itself will start in January 2023.

+---

+## Past things

 ### Lecture for teachers

-In April, I will be giving a short talk about my research to teachers of Estonian as a foreign language.
-Together with a couple of colleagues, we will talk about different semantic aspects of language.
+In April 2022, I gave a short talk about my research to teachers of Estonian as a foreign language.
+Together with a couple of colleagues, we talked about different semantic aspects of language.
 The goal is to offer teachers a bit of a different look on language.
-We will have help from experts who will later discuss with the teachers how they can apply our research into their teaching!

----

-## Past things

 ### Baltic Summer School of Digital Humanities 2021: "Digital Methods in Humanities and Social Sciences" (2021)